-The best place to start when researching a specific mammal is a publication called Mammalian Species The American Society of Mammalogists (ASM) publishes Mammalian Species.
-This publication consists of more than 800 monographs on individual species.
-Each monograph provides a thorough synthesis of the biological knowledge of a species, including taxonomy, ecology, and conservation status.
+When searching for information about mammals, one of the best places to look is a publication called Mammalian Species.
+The American Society of Mammologists (ASM) publishes Mammalian Species.
+This publication consists of more than 900 monographs on individual species.
+Each monograph provides a thorough analysis of the biological knowledge of a species, including taxonomy, ecology, and conservation status.

-You can do this at the ASM Mammalian Species website maintained by Virginia Hayssen.
+The Mammalian Species website is maintained by Virginia Hayssen.
 This site has several useful resources including the Mammalian Species Systematic List which is arranged by Order, Family and Genus.
 If you know the required information (Order, Family and Genus) you can locate the account number.
 You can find the genus and species of a particular North American mammal when you know the popular name using the Smithsonian National Museum of Natural History's Species Name search

-Animal Diversity Web (ADW) is an online database of animal natural history, distribution, classification, and conservation biology at the University of Michigan and the University of Michigan Museum of Zoology.
+Animal Diversity Web (ADW) is an online database of animal natural history, distribution, classification, and conservation biology at the University of Michigan and the University Of Michigan Museum Of Zoology.
 It contains thousands of species accounts about individual animal species.
 These may include text, pictures of living animals, photographs and movies of specimens, and/or recordings of sounds.
 Students write the text of these accounts.
-Descriptions of levels of organization above the species level, especially phyla, classes, and in some cases, orders and families.
+There are descriptions of levels of organization above the species level, especially phyla, classes, and in some cases, orders and families.
 Hundreds of hyperlinked pages and images illustrate the traits and general biology of these groups.
 Professional biologists prepare this part.